cocomarine/virtual-pet/README.md

 - Walk pets using walk method
     - This increases fitness level by 4
 - Check up on pets using checkUp method
-- If pets get reaches maximum hunger level (set at 10), maximum age (set at 30) and/or minimum fitness level (0), they wil die.
+- If pets reach maximum hunger level (currently set at 10), maximum age (set at 30) and/or minimum fitness level (0), they will die.
 - Pets can adopt other pets using adoptChild method.
 ``` bash
 > const child = new Pet('Lucy')